 - On the 15th of June 2019 – defeated Tom Schwarz via TKO in 2 rounds

 - On the 1st of December 2018 – drew against Deontay Wilder

-- On the 18th of August 2018 – defeated Francesco Pianeta via points decision in 10 rounds
+- On the 18th of August 2018 – defeated Francesco Pianeta via a points decision in 10 rounds

 35-year-old American former WBC heavyweight champion Deontay Wilder also possesses an intimidating stature, standing about 6’7” tall.
 Wilder is nicknamed ‘The Bronze Bomber’ because of his exploits at the 2008 Beijing Olympics, where he won the bronze medal in the heavyweight division.
-Wilder is known for landing a mean blow on his opponents, and the power he packs in his punches is simply extraordinary.
+Wilder is known for landing mean blow on his opponents, and the power in his punches is simply extraordinary.